arangodb/python-arango/docs/batch.rst

     batch.commit()  # The commit must be called manually

-Refer to the :ref:`BatchExecution` and :ref:`BatchJob` classes for more details.
+Refer to :ref:`BatchExecution` and :ref:`BatchJob` classes for more details.